ChargePoint/xcparse/README.md

 1. -s or --screenshots: Extracts screenshots from specified *.xcresult file and saves them in specified destination folder.
 2. -x or --xcov: Extracts coverage from specified *.xcresult file and saves it in specified destination folder.
 3. -q or --quit: Exits interactive mode.
-4. -h or --help: Prints usage information
+4. -h or --help: Prints usage information.
+5. -p or --xcpretty: Exports *.xcresult logs in xcpretty-json-format.

 **Arguments must be specified when xcparse is run with the --xcov or --screenshots options.**